What is a Foundation Apprenticeship?

 - You can use your Foundation Apprenticeship to get into a Modern Apprenticeship, Graduate Apprenticeship, or straight to work.
 It also counts as one of your entry qualifications into all colleges and universities across Scotland.

-The Communities and Lifelong Learning (CLL) section of Midlothian Council deliver the Foundation Apprenticeships listed on this website.
+The Communities Lifelong Learning and Employability (CLLE) section of Midlothian Council deliver the Foundation Apprenticeships listed on this website.
 We are an SQA Accredited Centre.